pivotal/docs-tap/azure-install/install-azure.hbs.md

 ## <a id='install-profile'></a> Install your Tanzu Application Platform profile

-The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile settings.
-This is done by using the package manager installed by Tanzu Cluster Essentials.
+The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile settings by using the package manager installed by Tanzu Cluster Essentials.
 For more information about profiles, see [Components and installation profiles](../about-package-profiles.md).

 To create a registry secret and add it to a developer namespace: